 Generating your xpub key from your recovery phrase

-Enter the phrase in the BIP39 Mnemonic field
+Enter your seed phrase in the BIP39 Mnemonic field

 Select the Coin that you want to generate the xpub for.